Physical Address

 Dorchester Center, MA 02124

 Props are read-only components.
 It is an object that stores the value of the attributes of a tag.
 It works similarly to HTML attributes.
-It allows data to be passed from one component into another.
+It allows data to be passed from one component to another.
 It works in the same way as function arguments and can be passed to a component in the same manner as arguments passed to functions.
 Props cannot be modified from within the component because they are immutable.

 Let’s take an example of some code using react props: